frigus02/RESTer/README.md

     npm install

+Windows users might need the argument `--msvs_version=2013` to build the dependencies of browser-sync.

 ### Build

 Some parts of the add-on need to be build.
 Execute this command on the first start and after changing bower dependencies: